simalshakha/task/README.md

 #### 2. Rectangle Alignment and Extraction

-a. `order_points(pts)`: Orders four points consistently for perspective transform.

-b. `four_point_transform(image, pts)`: Straightens the rectangle using perspective transform.

-c. `is_rectangle`: checks if 4 points contours  is rectangle
+a. `is_rectangle`: checks if 4 points contours  is rectangle
 ---

 ### Approach / Methodology